owainlewis/http-dispatch/README.md

 ### HTTP Response

-A HTTP response has a status, a list of headers, an a response body.
+A HTTP response has a status, a list of headers, and a response body.
 Header is a type synonym for a ByteString pair i.e (S.ByteString, S.ByteString).
 The body is a strict ByteString.

 ```haskell
 data HTTPResponse = HTTPResponse {